near/nearcore/docs/practices/testing/README.md

 1. Relatively cheap sanity or fast fuzz tests.
 It includes all the `#[test]` Rust tests not decorated by features.
-Our repo is configured in such a way that all such tests are ran on every PR, and failing at least one of them is blocking the PR from being pushed.
+Our repo is configured in such a way that all such tests are ran on every PR, and failing at least one of them is blocking the PR from being merged.

-To run such tests locally run `cargo test --all`
+To run such tests locally run `cargo nextest run --all`.
+It requires nextest harness which can be installed by running `cargo install cargo-nextest` first.

 2. Expensive tests.
 This includes all the fuzzy tests that run many iterations, as well as tests that spin up multiple nodes and run them until they reach a